TendrilApps/tendrils-cli/README.md

     - Versioning/syncing small scripts that otherwise would not have their own repos
     - Quickly editing miscellaneous files in a common place rather than tracking them down individually
     - Multiple settings profiles within one user
+- Where *Tendrils* isn't as useful:
+    - Ephemeral environments, such as Docker containers.
+It's likely simpler to use a one-off script to put the files where they belong

 # Getting Started
 ## Supported Platforms